MCP Server installation on Linux via Docker

 docker ps

-Step 5 - Configure an MCP-Aware client
+Step 5 - Configure your MCP-Aware client (GitHub Copilot for Visual Studio Code)

-Create a mcp.json
+Create mcp.json file

 must use the following template: